BA in Economics and Management

 All regulations relevant to the study of economics can be found on our regulations page.

-The Student Advisory Service of our faculty supports you in your choice of studies and advises students on general questions concerning their studies and study planning (including mobility, military service, credits, admission questions).
+The Student Advisory Service of the Faculty of Business and Economics supports you in your choice of study program and advises students on general questions concerning studies and study planning (including mobility, credit transfer, admissions issues, military service).

-On the website of our faculty you will also find exciting information on events, the staff, the main research areas and other activities of the Faculty.
+On the website of the Faculty of Economics and Management you will find event announcements, information about the staff, the main research areas and other activities of the faculty.